chck/synr/README.md

 # break-upper
-> A matchmaker to clean chats' unnecessary channels
+> A cleaner of chats' unnecessary channels

 ## Requirements
 ```